-The Watchtower dominates the near view.
+The Desert View Watchtower (1932) dominates the near view.
 This structure was designed by Mary Elizabeth Jane Colter who is often referred to as the architect of the southwest.
 She traveled throughout the southwest to find inspiration and authenticity for her buildings.
 The architecture of the ancestral Puebloan people of the Colorado Plateau served as her model.
 This particular tower was patterned after those found at Hovenweep and the Round Tower of Mesa Verde.
-Ms. Colter indicated that it was not a copy of any that she had seen, but rather modeled from several.
+Colter indicated that it was not a copy of any that she had seen, but rather modeled from several.

 The Kiva Room, which for years was used as retail space, in 2015 was returned to the open area that Mary Colter had intended, since the room was originally designed to be a rest area.
 It was here that visitors to the canyon in the 1930’s could sit in comfort and have outstanding views of the canyon.
 The fireplace is unique in that it does not block the view for visitors.
 Gaze into one of the reflectoscopes and see a different perspective of the canyon.

 Visit our keyboard shortcuts docs for details